mathusanm6/CineNet/README.md

 $ ./run.sh all yes  # Runs all scripts except init_recommendation.sh in sequence and displays PostgreSQL outputs
 $ ./run.sh interactive  # Starts an interactive SQL query session
 ```

-### Errors on the ER Diagram

-- The `Genre` table should not include a release date attribute, contrary to what is indicated on the diagram.
-- The `Person` table should only contain the full name of the person, without distinction of first name, last name, etc.
-- Several tables related to recommendations are not included in the ER diagram, as they are dynamically generated or were added after the initial design.